aeggenberger/aeggenberger.github.io-src/content/quick-and-dirty-donation-total.markdown

 have said it's too many to tell.
 I mean, just look at this mess:

 <pre>
-E.    Approve Schafer Family Foundation $50,000 Donation for repair to Football Field and / or Equipment (Approve)
+E.    Approve XXXXXXX Family Foundation $50,000 Donation for repair to Football Field and / or Equipment (Approve)

 Motion___________________                 Second___________________

-F.      Approve Football Jersey $1,176 Donation from Sean & Natalie McElmury
+F.      Approve Football Jersey $1,176 Donation from XXXX & XXXXXXX XXXXXXXX
       (Action).